utdata/icj-class/static-apps/static-02.md

-# Learn by doing
+# Templates and blocks

 We're going to rebuild the framework of our Pirate Cove site in a way that we have a index and then a new page for each entry in the Ship's Log.

 ## Review the base file

-When we reviewed the template, we should've talked about the code inside the `src/njk/_layouts/base.html` file, and how every page on our site is going to use this file.
+When we reviewed the template, we should've talked about the code inside the `src/njk/_layouts/base.html` file, and how every page on our site uses this file.

-We'll make a minor change here so you can see that it does affect our index. page.
+We'll make a minor change here so you can see that it does affect our index page.

 - Take a look at the `<title>` tag here: